sparc-logo

 Bridging Communities

 We believe in building bridges, not walls.
-While we're unapologetic about our values, we also know that lasting change requires dialogue, mutual respect, and the willingness to work across differences.
-We promote communal harmony while never compromising on our commitment to justice
+While we're unapologetic about our values and identities, we also know that lasting change requires dialogue, mutual respect, and the willingness to work across differences.
+We promote social harmony while never compromising on our commitment to justice.

 WHAT WE'VE BUILT